ddeville/scripts/docs/debian-vmware.md

 ```

 ### Headless VM
 It's possible to run the VM headless with VMWare Fusion.
-The app exposes a `vmrum` utility that can be used to manage virtual machines.
+The app exposes a `vmrum` utility that can be used to manage virtual machines (located under `/Applications/VMware Fusion.app/Contents/Public` which VMWare Fusion should automatically be adding to the path).
 ```
 # display the list of running VMs
 vmrun list